skip to main content

 AP Studio Art

-AP Studio Art Summer Assignment for 2023-24
+AP Studio Art Summer Assignment

 The Summer Assignment is all contained in the Links below.
-The assignment consists of 3 artworks, each of which should take a minimum of 5 hours to create and complete by the beginning of the 2023-24 school year, as well as a collection of 50 or more photographs (printed and contained in a physical folder) to be used as references for artworks to be made throughout the year in class.
+The assignment consists of 3 artworks, each of which should take a minimum of 5 hours to create and complete by the beginning of the school year, as well as a collection of 50 or more photographs (printed and contained in a physical folder) to be used as references for artworks to be made throughout the year in class.

 The links also include examples and "handouts" to be used to build understanding of the instructions and my expectations of the work to be done in the artworks.
 Also included in the links are Project Grade Forms to be filled out, for each of the 3 artworks separately (3 project grade forms total) and a grade form for the photo file.
-All work and the forms will be turned in the first week of school in 2022-23.
+All work and the forms will be turned in the first week of school.

 Please download the project forms to your device before you edit them.